Hands-on with Microsoft's Copilot + PC Surface Laptop and Pro

 Input still feels great, with that excellent Surface keyboard plus the new haptic touchpad.
 I’m excited to try that more in an in-depth review, but my initial impressions are that it’s quite good.

 Ultimately, I wasn’t blown away by the Surface Laptop hardware.
-It’s small, subtle improvements that make an already nice laptop a little bit nicer than before.
+It has small, subtle improvements that make an already nice laptop a little bit nicer than before.
 The true story here is what’s on the inside, both in terms of the Snapdragon X Elite chip and the new AI capabilities, which demand more thorough testing.

 Surface Pro